 3. Find your feel-good salary with recruiters

 Weighing up all these factors and translating them into the right remuneration range is not easy for job seekers.
-That is why you should consider to work with a recruiter.
+That is why you should consider working with a recruiter.
 They know the market well and have insights on salaries that you will not find elsewhere.
-Working with a recruiter or headhunter therefore means that they can not only help you find a new job but can also guide you in defining the right salary package – so that you get what you are worth!
+Working with a recruiter or headhunter, therefore, means that they can not only help you find a new job but can also guide you in defining the right salary package – so that you get what you are worth!

 You would like to know more about this topic?
 Send us your CV and we will come back to you – completely free of charge.

-This article could also interest you, discover how to avoid mistake by writing a resume.
+This article could also interest you, discover how to avoid mistakes by writing a resume.